CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

  3. the Authority, the Producers and Consumers are in close co-ordination: the Producers must register with Crossref and the Consumers are members of Crossref.

 X.509 is more complex and provides no benefits for the DUL use case.

-### Why not use HTTP headers?

-HTTP headers were considered as an earlier proposal for source tokens.
-It was suggested that both the Publisher ID and content integrity could be supplied via HTTP headers.

-JWT encapsulates the concept of header, body payload and signature, similar to an HTTP message.
-JWT has some advantages:

- - a JWT has built-in JWS signing as a default.
-This means that semantics about how to use headers are well-defined.
- - a JWT is encapsulated as a single object.
-This means that a JWT can be stored for processing later, transmission to another party, or as part of an audit chain.

-Furthermore, in order to securely identify the sender of the message, the Publisher ID must be included in the signed message.
-If the signature were stored in an HTTP header then this would not be possible.
-With JWT, the headers are included in the signature.

-### Why is the Producer ID stored outside the DUL Envelope?

-The current Envelope Spec includes the 'source token' field to indicate the sender.
-In order to produce a specification that allows for all three levels, the JWT must contain the producer's ID at a level accessible to the verification process (so that Level 3 checks can whitelist the public key URL supplied with the `jku` field).

-The committee may wish to refine the Envelope specification to remove the `source token` field as, if this recommendation is accepted, that information will already be included as the JWT header.

 ### Why use JKU?
 Why not just ship all the Public Keys to all Consumers?